Group Trips Manager

 Beth joined the Projects Abroad Administration team in 2012 before joining the Recruitment team as a Programme Advisor a year later.
-She manages recruitment and print and online advertising in the UK, and also speaks to potential volunteers about our projects, attends career fairs.
+She manages recruitment and print and online advertising in the UK, and also speaks to potential volunteers and attends career fairs.
 Beth enjoys spending time with friends or family, going to music festivals and loves to travel.

 She has visited South Africa, Ethiopia, China, Mongolia, Tanzania and Argentina.

 Rebecca first joined Projects Abroad as a Teaching volunteer in India back in 2009.
 Since then she graduated from the University of Liverpool with a degree in geography and history and has worked overseas as a volunteer coordinator.
 Rebecca now manages our alumni network.

 Rebecca has visited India, Nepal, Cambodia, Ethiopia, Morocco, Peru and Tanzania.